marinoandrea/wikidata-entity-linking/README.md

 In order to generate candidates we perform a search based on string similarity through Elasticsearch in order to obtain related documents in the Wikidata for the given entity.
 Once the response from Elasticsearch is received, a list of candidate objects is created comprising the id, the similarity score (from ElasticSearch) and the available text information.

-Several methods were considered for linking the candidates:
+Several methods have been considered for linking the candidates:

-1. On a first experimentation, only the Elasticsearch score was used to rank the candidates but it proved to be very inaccurate.
+1. On a first experimentation, only the Elasticsearch score was used to rank the candidates which proved to be very inaccurate.

-2. The next approach we considered, which is now part of our implementation, is to use the SpaCy entity label to score the candidates in the list based on context dependent features available by querying the knowledge base (via Trident).
-For this strategy, we built queries based on pregress knowledge that could use the relationships in the knowledge base graph to produce some 'similarity' score for a given candidate given a label.
+2. The next approach considered, which is now part of our implementation, is to use of the SpaCy entity labels to score the candidates in the list based on context dependent features available by querying the knowledge base (via Trident).
+For this strategy, we built queries based on pregress knowledge that could use the relationships in the knowledge based graph to produce some notion of 'similarity' score for a given candidate given a label.
-   However, we observed that the labels we obtain from SpaCy are very general and encompass a wide range of possible entities which translates to a few percentage points improvement from the first method.
+   However, on most occasions, the labels obtained from SpaCy are very general and encompass a wide range of possible entities.
+This implies that it slightly improves the metrics considered in comparison to the first method.
-   In some cases we were able to identify a superclass which would accurately map back to a SpaCy entity label.
-However, in most cases we had to construct ad-hoc queries to produce significant scores for the candidates’ “compliance” to such labels which also introduced human bias in the equation.
+   In some cases, we identify a superclass which accurately maps back to a SpaCy entity label.
+Nonetheless, quite often, ad-hoc queries were constructed to produce significant scores for the candidates’ “compliance” to such labels.
+While benefitial, this method introduces human bias in the equation.
-   More specifically, manual pattern recognition is performed on various examples obtained by searching through the knowledge base of Wikidata, where mostly the properties P31 and P279; “instance-of” and “subclass-of” respectively are leveraged to favour attributes that are present in specific entity types in order to maximize correct entity linking.
-Thus, for each entity class, the patterns identified add further points to each type and the type with the highest score is preferred as it is the most likely type according to the model developed.
+   More specifically, manual pattern recognition is performed on various examples obtained by searching through the knowledge base of Wikidata, where mostly the properties P31 and P279; “instance-of” and “subclass-of” respectively are leveraged to favour attributes that are present in specific entity types.
+This increases the possibilities for correct entity linking.
+Additionally, for each entity class, the patterns identified add further points to each type and the type with the highest score is preferred as it is the most likely type according to the model developed.

-3. Finally, we experimented with **cosine similarity** between the named entity word vectors (also produced through SpaCy) and its candidates.
-However, this implementation did not perform significantly better and we decided to leave it out of the pipeline (the source code is still present and available to read) as it was more computationally intensive.
+3. One last experimentation performed is the **cosine similarity** between the named entity word vectors (also produced through SpaCy) and its candidates.
+However, this implementation does not perform significantly better and we opt to leave it out of the pipeline (the source code is still present and available to read) as it is more computationally intensive.

 ## Scalability and Efficiency

-Parallelization was essential to make use of all available resources efficiently.
+Parallelization is essential to make use of all available resources efficiently.
-We took a twosided approach and decided to implement:
+We took a two-sided approach and decided to implement:

-- **Multi-processing** for the parallelization of CPU bound tasks such as the record preprocessing and NER.
-We obtained this by creating a `multiprocessing.Pool` which forks different processes that apply the entire pipeline to one record in the archive.
+- **Multi-processing** for the parallelization of CPU bound tasks such as the record pre-processing and NER.
+This is achieved by creating a `multiprocessing.Pool` which forks different processes that apply the entire pipeline to one record in the archive.

 - **Multi-threading** for the parallelization of I/O bound tasks such as Elastic Search and Trident queries.
 Unfortunately, we realized that the Trident Python client is not thread safe (nor we can instantiate multiple connections, see the Canvas thread at [this link](https://canvas.vu.nl/courses/55617/discussion_topics/456505)) so we had to limit the concurrent access to this resource with a mutex lock.
 We obtain threaded computation by creating a `multiprocessing.pool.ThreadPool` in each sub-process and performing tasks related to each entity in parallel.

-Finally, we decided to introduce caching behaviours to our pipeline at different stages.
+Finally, we introduce caching behaviours to our pipeline at different stages.
-We built an ad-hoc decorator (given the functional programming style we adopted) and wrapped function bottlenecks with `@cached`.
+We have built an ad-hoc decorator (given the functional programming style we adopted) and wrapped function bottlenecks with `@cached`.
-In order to prevent errors and obtain a substantial speedup we had to isolate specific calls and carefully build our objects so that they were hashable (see our `src/interfaces.py`).
+In order to prevent errors and obtain a substantial speed-up, we isolate specific calls and carefully build our objects so that they are hashable (see our `src/interfaces.py`).
 It should be stated that we programmed the caching behaviour under the strong assumption (based on the way the provided `score.py` script works) that a specific named entity would mantain the same meaning throughout the document.

 ## Results

-The results presented were obtained by running the file with input the sample warc file provided (`sample.warc.gz`).
-The performance was measured by the F1-score, which is the weighted average of the precision and recall.
+The results presented are obtained by running the file with input the sample warc file provided (`sample.warc.gz`).
+The performance is measured by the F1-score, which is the weighted average of the precision and recall.

 The f1 score we obtained is 4.5% (0.04529) with a recall of 6.7% (0.06770) and a precision of 3.4% (0.03402) on a Lenovo Thinkpad T14, Ryzen 7 4750 CPU, 32GB DDR4 RAM, 500GB M.1 NVMe SSD.
 On this platform, the computation took: